 Skilled nursing facility (SNF) care

 Part A typically only covers skilled nursing facility care if you were formally admitted as an inpatient to a hospital for at least three consecutive days.
-Currently, Medicare has removed the three-day hospital stay requirement if you are affected by the coronavirus public health emergency.
-For example, Part A may cover your SNF care without a three-day stay if you were transferred due to a nursing home evacuation or to make room at a local hospital, or if you need care because of the current public health emergency.You do not have to have COVID-19 or a condition related to COVID-19 in order for this change to apply.
+During the PHE, Medicare removed the three-day hospital stay requirement if you were affected by the COVID-19 public health emergency.
+This change is no longer in place as of May 11, 2023.